Skip to main content

 In 2018, Rebecca moved to Atlanta with her family, which now includes her husband, two sons and one daughter.
 She immediately connected with the vibrant Atlanta Jewish community and is thrilled to be working within it.
 Rebecca is inspired by the JFF mission and is excited to raise awareness about infertility through education and community initiatives.
 Rebecca believes that no person should go through infertility alone and is looking forward to providing resources and support to those going through infertility in the Atlanta area.

-Meet the JFF-ATL Advisory Council
+Meet the JFF-ATL Volunteers

 Neal Dodell